 These fish are extremely peaceful and easily intimidated by larger and/or aggressive fish, such as certain Barbs and Cichlids.
 Even fish that are peaceful but highly active and much larger can frighten them.
 So stick to other nano fish as cory catfish tank mates, such as Chili Rasboras, Pea Pufferfish, and similar species.

 - Length: 1 inch

-While purists looking for wild specimens will be disappointed, it does make buying a school much easier for beginner and intermediate aquarists!
+While purists looking for wild specimens will be disappointed, it does make buying a school of cory fish much easier for beginner and intermediate aquarists.
 Black and albino C. sterba forms are also uncommonly seen thanks to these breeding efforts.

 The original wild specimens were fairly sensitive to temperature and elevated levels of ammonia or nitrates.
-But tank raised fish are much hardier and more willing to spawn even in less than ideal conditions.
-Buying tank bred fish also takes pressure off of wild stocks, helping to preserve them in nature forever.
-C. sterbai will thrive even in alkaline water but soft, acidic conditions will lead to better health and breeding responses!
+But tank-raised fish are much hardier and more willing to spawn even in less than ideal conditions.
+Buying tank-bred fish also takes the pressure off of wild stocks, helping to preserve them in nature forever.
+C. sterbai will thrive even in alkaline water but soft, acidic conditions will lead to better health and breeding responses.

 - Scientific Name: Corydoras Sterbai

 Julii Cory catfish are often some of the first fish to greet you when you walk into a pet store.
 Small, uniquely patterned, and very hardy, these are some of the best fish for beginners.
 But experts often find them just as appealing for planted aquascapes themed around the Amazon region.